TL;DR

 What's the minimum budget to start GTM engineering?

 The absolute minimum is $700/month for Clay + Smartlead + n8n cloud.
 This covers core enrichment, email sequencing, and basic workflow automation.
 You won't have signal detection (Albacross) or attribution (HockeyStack), so you'll be building lists manually and tracking results in spreadsheets.
 This setup works for founders at pre-$1M ARR who want to test outbound as a channel before investing in the full stack.
-Add $300–$700/month for Albacross when you're ready to move from list-based to signal-triggered outbound.
+Add $300 to $700/month for Albacross when you're ready to move from list-based to signal-triggered outbound.

 Should I pay for HockeyStack from day one?